Book: collected essays, Hugo Category: Best Related Work

 The rest of the book covers more Puppy related stuff, including reviews of the Hugo-winning Three Body Problem, a discussion as to why Vox Day didn’t like Neal Stephenson’s Seveneves, and an open letter to John C Wright.

 Non-puppy stuff includes TV reviews of Orphan Black, Hannibal, True Detective and Mr Robot.
 Essays from Sandifer’s Super Nintendo project include retro-reviews of Super Mario World, Mortal Kombat, Lemmings and Final Fantasy 2.
 The book concludes with some inevitable Doctor Who stuff including a previously unpublished interview with Peter Harness and with the re-published Recursive Occlusion, a long review/analysis of the 1981 Doctor Who story Logopolis framed as an occult choose-your-own-adventure.

-While Sandifer’s blog might not be to all tastes, this collection is sufficiently diverse that at least some essays are likely to appeal to a broader audience than his usual readership.
+While Sandifer’s blog might not be to all tastes, this collection is sufficiently diverse that at least some essays are likely to appeal to a broader audience than her usual readership.
 The title essay remains important and the additions have only helped the quality of analysis.